Designing with Glimmers: Micro-Moments that Soothe Your Nervous System

-Unlike triggers, which activate stress or pain, glimmers soothe.
-And when we design our homes with glimmers in mind, we create more than just beautiful spaces—we craft environments that offer micro-moments of healing, softness, and connection.
+Unlike triggers, which activate stress, glimmers soothe.
+When we design our homes with glimmers in mind, we create more than beautiful spaces — we craft environments that offer micro-moments of healing, softness, and connection.

-Learn more about the science behind these experiences in Designing for the DOSE: How Your Home Can Trigger Feel-Good Hormones.
+For the science behind emotional ease, see Designing for the DOSE: How Your Home Can Trigger Feel-Good Hormones.

 ✧ Sight: Visual Glimmers